What is in this leaflet

 Visit your doctor regularly and keep all of your appointments so that your doctor can check on your progress.

-If you become pregnant while taking METROL -XL, tell your doctor.
+If you become pregnant while taking METROL-XL, tell your doctor immediately.

 Things you must not do